If the word “budget” doesn’t make your heart skip a beat with joy, you’re not alone. Budgets are often overly complex and challenging to keep up with.

-How to create a budget
+Here’s how to create a budget you can actually live with:

-Step 1: Calculate your net income
+Step 1: Calculate Your Net Income

 While this is an easy step if you have a regular income, it gets complicated if you’re paid irregularly.
 If that’s the case, unless your income varies wildly from month to month, you can calculate the average for the last three to six months to determine a number for this step.
 Alternatively, consider the lowest month’s income as your base for further calculations.

-Step 2: List your expenses
+Step 2: List Your Expenses

 - Variable expenses: These are discretionary expenses that can vary from month to month.
 Examples include groceries, gas, coffee, entertainment, dining out, and subscriptions.
 You can look through your credit card and bank statements for the last month or two to get a good idea of how — and where — you’re spending your money.

-Step 3: Set your financial goals
+Step 3: Set Your Financial Goals

 Here are some financial goals to consider: